mtcberlin/.github/profile/README.md

-# MTC Berlin
+# moving targets consulting berlin

-Welcome to the MTC Berlin GitHub repository, focusing on hybrid team development for global IT projects.
+Welcome to the mtc.berlin GitHub repository, focusing on hybrid team development for global IT projects.
 Our services include:

 - **Contract Development**: Combining onshore and offshore IT specialists.
 - **Managed Projects**: Efficient management of complex contract development.